wiseupdata/databricks/README.md

 <details>
 <summary>
-  ☢️ Delete a Job from the workflow., click here
+  Delete a Job from the workflow ☢️ click!
 </summary>

 ```